The Journey from Moving In to Becoming a Solemnly-Professed Monk

 At this stage you will have a mixture of prayer, work, and study.
 You will study the Rule of St Benedict, the Constitutions of the English Benedictine Congregation, and other aspects of monastic life, including the history of monasticism and some aspects of the prayer life.
 There is likely to be some basic study of liturgy and Catholic faith.
 Also, you will probably study some Latin.
 Studies are tailored to the individual so you will not repeat things you have previously learned.

 During the novitiate, you will have 3 ‘perseverances’.
-Perseverance is a short ceremony where the abbot asks the novice what he wants.
+Perseverance is a short ceremony where the Abbot asks the novice what he wants.
 The novice replies, ‘Perseverance.’
 This means that the novice is asking for permission to continue in his attemps to become a monk.
-Although the ceremony is very brief, it always feel significant because it is marking another stage completed in the novitiate.
+Although the ceremony is very brief, it always feels significant because it is marking another stage completed in the novitiate.

 Simple Profession and the Juniorate

-As with applying for postulancy and the novitiate, Chapter votes to allow you to make simple (or temporary) profession.
+If the Chapter votes to allow you to make simple (or temporary) profession, you will prepare by going on retreat.
+Also, you will write out the vows that you are going to make.
+You will read these out during the Profession ceremony and then sign the document.
 Although this is a temporary profession for three years, by this stage you should have some feeling that this monastery is where you will stay for the rest of your life.

 The Profession takes place during the Conventual Mass in the Abbey Church and you promise stability, conversatio morum, and obedience for three years.
 This is also when you receive the cowl, the final piece of monastic clothing.
 You are now a junior monk.
 Although you do not have voting rights in Chapter, you start to play a greater role in the life of the monastery.